 Our legal team, which handles both state and federal gun charge cases, is known for thoroughness, persistence, and dedication in developing defense strategies in cases involving felon in possession charges.

-Call the Morris County Gun Crime Defense Lawyers of Hanlon Dunn Robertson Schwartz
+Call the Morristown Gun Crime Defense Lawyers of Hanlon Dunn Robertson Schwartz

 Hire an experienced criminal defense lawyer to protect your rights when charged with possession of a weapon while a felon.
 Contact the law firm of Hanlon Dunn Robertson Schwartz and let us protect your rights.
 Call now to schedule an appointment for a free initial consultation and learn how we can help.